-VIOIO2 No person or entity shall bribe, or attempt to bribe, an AQHA representative, AQHA-approved judge or any other official of an AQHA-approved event.
+VIOIO2.
+No person or entity shall bribe, or attempt to bribe, an AQHA representative, AQHA-approved judge or any other official of an AQHA-approved event.

 VIOI03.
-Any member may be suspended and denied AQHA privileges and any nonmember may be denied AQHA privileges by AQHA's Executive Vice President for failure to timely file with AQHA any report required by the rules of AQHA; provided, however, that 15 days before action by the Executive Vice President, written notice of the delinquent report and the intention to suspend and/or deny AQHA privileges shall be mailed to such member or nonmember.
-Upon suspension and/or denial of AQHA privileges by the Executive Vice President, the name, address, city and state of such member or nonmember and description of disciplinary action may be published in The American Quarter Horse Journal or on AQHA's official web site, aqha.com.
-Any suspension and/or denial of AQHA privileges under this rule shall terminate upon the filing of the requisite report.
+Any member may be suspended and denied AQHA privileges and any non-member may be denied AQHA privileges by AQHA's Executive Vice President for failure to timely file with AQHA any report or document (including registration related documents) required by the rules of AQHA or submit a response to an AQHA inquiry; provided, however, that fifteen (I5) days before action by the Executive Vice President, written notice of the delinquent report/response and the intention to suspend and/or deny AQHA privileges shall be mailed to such member or non-member.
+Upon suspension and/or denial of AQHA privileges by the Executive Vice President, the name, address, city and state of such member or non-member and description of disciplinary action may be published in The American Quarter Horse Journal or on AQHA's official web site, aqha.com.
+Any suspension and/or denial of AQHA privileges under this rule shall terminate upon the filing of the requisite report/response.